Jeff Lyon: Awards and acclaim

 Lyon won the Pulitzer Prize, together with Peter Gorner, for The Chicago Tribune “for [the seven part ‘Altered Fates, The Promise of Gene Therapy’ 1986] series on the promises of gene therapy, which examined the implications of this revolutionary medical treatment.”
 According to Tribune Editor James D. Squires, the Altered Fates series “is an outstanding example of the kind of excellence in journalism symbolized by the Pulitzer Prize.
 In 1986, the Tribune had a number of outstanding reporting efforts we think worthy of the Pulitzer, but theirs was indeed our best.
-All of us are proud and grateful that it was so recognized.”

 Lyon was the recipient of the 1984 National Headliner Award for a Tribune series on the care of congenitally handicapped newborns.
 Thereafter he expanded this work and wrote a book based on it, called, Playing God in the Nursery.